iamsamhhh/SEngine/README.md

 # SEngine
-A game engine made by myself with watching a lot of different totorial.
+A game engine made by myself with watching a lot of different videos.
 It only supports mac for now, I'll built a window version later.
 I'm currently working on entity system.